6. Aston Villa – Nassef Sawiris (£5.39bn)

 2. Man City – Sheikh Mansour (£22.9bn)

 Mansour completed a takeover of the club in 2008 and has poured huge investment into the club.
 Since he became the Man City owner they have won five Premier League titles.
-He is chairman of International Petroleum Investment Company and also has a stake in Virgin Galactic.
+He is chairman of the International Petroleum Investment Company and also has a stake in Virgin Galactic.
 He also owns the Abu Dhabi Media Investment Corporation.

 1. Newcastle – Saudi Public Investment Fund (£320bn)